List of Charlie and the Chocolate Factory characters: The Vermicious Knids

 The Vermicious Knids are a fictional species of amorphous aliens that invade the "Space Hotel USA" in Roald Dahl's Charlie and the Great Glass Elevator.

-They are also mentioned in the 1971 feature film adaptation, Willy Wonka & the Chocolate Factory, but only as predators of the Oompa-Loompas.
+They are also mentioned in the 1971 feature film adaptation, Willy Wonka & the Chocolate Factory, but only as predators of the Oompa-Loompas alongside the Hornswoggles, the Snozzwhangers, and the Whangdoodles.

-In the book, Vermicious Knids are huge, dark, egg-shaped predators who swallow their victims whole, and are capable of surviving in the vacuum of space.
+In the book, Vermicious Knids are huge, dark, egg-shaped predators who swallow their victims whole, and are capable of surviving and moving at great speed in the vacuum of space.
 Although normally oviform, they can assume any shape at will, while retaining their native texture and features.
 They originate (according to Mr. Wonka) on the planet Vermes, a fictional planet located (in dialogue) 184270000000 mi from Earth (52 times Pluto's distance).
 In the presence of victims, they cannot resist shaping themselves to spell out the word "SCRAM" (the only Earth word that they know) before they attack.
-They are stated to be extremely voracious, having devoured an entire race that once lived on the Moon and they only avoid Earth because entering the atmosphere causes them to burn up via atmospheric friction.
+They are stated to be extremely voracious, having devoured entire races that lived on Mars, Venus, the Moon, and many other planets; they only avoid Earth because entering the atmosphere causes them to burn up via atmospheric friction.

 In Charlie and the Great Glass Elevator, a swarm of Knids take possession of the new "Space Hotel USA".
 When the transport capsule brings the staff to the Space Hotel, the Knids consume some of the staff, and the survivors retreat to the capsule.
-There, the Knids bludgeon the capsule with their own bodies, until its retrorockets are useless; whereupon Wonka, Charlie, and Grandpa Joe connect the capsule to the Elevator, in hope of towing it to Earth, and one Knid wraps itself around the Elevator while the others form a chain, intending to draw the Elevator and the capsule to their home planet.
-The Elevator then returns to Earth, and the Knids are incinerated in Earth's atmosphere.
+There, the Knids bludgeon the capsule with their own bodies, until its retrorockets and communications are useless; whereupon Wonka, Charlie, and Grandpa Joe connect the capsule to the Elevator, in hope of towing it to Earth.
+One Knid wraps itself around the Elevator while the others form a chain, intending to draw the Elevator and the capsule away.
+The Elevator quickly returns to Earth, and the Knids are incinerated (into "shooting Knids") in Earth's atmosphere.

 When Nestlé created its interpretation of Wonka's world to sell chocolate bars under the name "Wonka", they released a number of downloadable flash games, wherein Knids seemed to have entered the factory and had the appearance of flying green blobs with single red eyes.

 The etymology of the name was not provided by Dahl.
 Pronunciation of Knid is said in the book to approximate adding a schwa between the "K" and "nid", or in Dahl's words, "K'nid".
 Cnidaria is the name of the taxonomic phylum containing stinging aquatic invertebrates such as jellyfish and corals, in turn derived from the classical Greek word for nettle, κνίδη.
 Vermicious is a real word, meaning "worm-like".

 The Vermicious Knids are also mentioned in other Dahl stories, including James and the Giant Peach (where the New York City Police Department misidentify Miss Spider as one) and The Minpins.